Why do the poor spend so much on fences which serve no purpose?

 There are many uses for fences.
 They can be used to keep people in or to keep people out.
 They can be used to keep your livestock from straying or your dog from running out in the road.
 They also can be used for privacy to block someone else's view into your property.
 Some fences also act as an acoustical barrier, shielding road noise or other noise from your home or business.
 And addition to providing privacy from prying eyes looking inward, a fence can also block an unsightly view.
 And in some instances, fences are even provided as an aesthetic decoration, particularly elaborate ones, such as stone or brick fences.

 Fences also serve another use in that they demarcate a property line.
 In some instances this can be useful in physical terms to prevent people from trespassing on your property or building structures on your property or putting possessions or other materials on your property.
-They defined the space.
+They define the space.

 For many people, fences also serve a psychic need in defining the perimeter of their property line.
 In that regard, you tend to see a lot of nonsensical fencing, particularly in poor neighborhoods in rural areas.
 These are fences that are not contiguous, but rather have many gaps in them.
 Clearly they are not keeping anyone in or anyone out or preventing the dog from running in the road.
 They are not preventing theft or burglars but rather defying a psychic boundary of the property.